aman-11111/TRAE-menu-hook/README.md

 This currently only works for steam build 1026 and the current stream build (1027 ???).

 ## Installation:
--copy d3d12.dll and ROTTR-Menu-Hook.asi from bin\ direcotry to ROTTR installation directory.
+- copy d3d12.dll and ROTTR-Menu-Hook.asi from bin\ direcotry to ROTTR installation directory.
--create a mods\ subdirectory under ROTTR installation directory
+- create a mods\ subdirectory under ROTTR installation directory

 ## To convert existing mods:
 - Get the mod_prep_tools\ and contents folder from this github